indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Advanced/ProvidedDestinations.md

     }
 }
 ```
-One could also follow the behavior of `NavigationProvidedView`, returning mocks in DEBUG mode and launch an "Oops!" page so your users could tell you that something is awry.
+One could also follow the behavior of `NavigationProvidedView`, returning mocks in DEBUG mode and launch an "Oops!" page so your users could tell you that something is awry should this code somehow make it into production.

 It's up to you.